-- Developing your digital skills eLearning: Learn about the importance of developing your digital skills whilst at university and the value of digital skills in the workplace.
+- Developing your digital skills eLearning: Explore the importance of developing digital skills during university and their value in the workplace.

-- Microsoft Office Specialist qualifications (MOS): Boost your employability with this globally recognised IT qualification.
-This is your chance to gain evidence of your knowledge of the top three workplace productivity tools - Word, Excel, and PowerPoint - by studying and passing these Microsoft accredited exams.
+- Microsoft Office Specialist qualifications (MOS): Boost your employability with globally recognised IT qualifications.
+Showcase your expertise in Word, Excel, and PowerPoint through Microsoft accredited exams.

-- Google Digital Garage: Develop job-ready skills using Google's free flexible online training.
+- Google Digital Garage: Develop job-ready skills with free, flexible online training from Google.

-- Future Learn: Provides free online short courses from top universities and specialist organisations.
+- Future Learn: Enrol in free online short courses offered by top universities and specialist organisations.

-- Jobs and Work Experience: Gaining real work experience will enable you to practice your digital skills in a workplace.
-This could be through an internship, placement, part-time job or volunteering.
+- Jobs and Work Experience: Practice your digital skills through internships, placements, part-time jobs, or volunteering.

-- Virtual Work Experience: Replicate work tasks online with top companies, by completing a 5-6 hour online virtual work experience with Forage.
+- Virtual Work Experience: Complete 5-6 hour online virtual work experiences with leading companies through Forage.

-- Join a club or society with the Student Union: You could practice your digital media skills by creating online content and marketing for the society.
+- Join a club or society with the Student Union: Hone your digital media skills by creating online content and marketing for the society.